This is the multi-page printable view of this section. Click here to print.

 2. Click the Block Storage(BM) Create button on the Service Home page.
 You will be taken to the Block Storage(BM) Create page.

-3. Block Storage(BM) Creation On the page, enter the information required to create the service, and select detailed options.
+3. Block Storage(BM) Creation page, input the information needed to create the service, and choose detailed options.

 Category